RapTho/elasticsearch-tutorials/lab-2.md

 ### Data Streams

 The alias approach is suitable for a continous data flow, but managing the underlying indices can be cumbersome.
 [Datastreams](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html) take the same approach but make the management of underlying indices much easier by integrating with the Index Lifecycle Manager (ILM).
-They are commonly used for logs, observability metrics and other time-series data.
+Data streams are commonly used for logs, observability metrics and other time-series data.

 First of all, we increase the interval of the ILM.
 For a production setup several minutes should be enough!